TTWNO/tait.tech/_posts/2021-04-04-quiz-your-friends-xss.md

 Note: I have alerted the administrators of this site multiple times about this vulnerability.
 One email was sent many years ago, which is more than enough time for [responsible disclosure](https://en.wikipedia.org/wiki/Responsible_disclosure).

+Update: They have fixed the vulnerability as of the day of release for this article.

 ## Background

 In early 2014, when my "programming" skills consisted of editing web pages with inspect element, I was sent a link from an old friend in a town about 3 hours away.